 - Sedatives like Valium, including diazepam, alprazolam, lorazepam, etc

 - Treatment for overactive bladder, irritable bowel syndrome, or motion sickness

 - Medications that affect levels of serotonin in your body

 Tell your doctor if you use drugs that make you sleepy or slow your breathing.
-These drugs include sleeping pills, muscle relaxer, medicine to treat mood disorders or mental illness.
+These drugs include sleeping pills, muscle relaxer, and medicine to treat mood disorders or mental illness.

 You should tell your doctor or pharmacist if you are taking other products such as:

 - Opioid pain relievers such as codeine or hydrocodone

 - Marijuana or cannabis

 - Medicines for anxiety or sleep such as diazepam, alprazolam, and zolpidem